yuppyweb/cakelog/README.md

 - a map used as a pair value is kept as a single field
 - duplicate keys are kept in encounter order

-A backend may then keep both entries or collapse them, depending on its own field model.
+`adapter.Fields` always preserves duplicates.
+What is then emitted is up to the backend, not Cakelog:

+- slog and zap keep every occurrence
+- logrus and zerolog keep the last value (map / JSON object)

+This is intentional: swapping adapters keeps Cakelog's parse rules, but not a backend's own field model.

 ```go
 logger.Info(ctx, "request finished",